MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 The feature will be available on Teams Windows Desktop, Mac, iOS, Android, and web.
 When enabled, users will see a new option for inserting Loop components in the message compose experience for these clients.

 To disable Loop components, run `Set-SPOTenant -IsLoopEnabled $false`.
 The change will take a short time to apply across your organization.
-If your organization has multiple regions (i.e. organization URLs), you need to disable Loop components for all the regions to have consistent results across the organization.
+If your organization has multiple regions (that is, organization URLs), you need to disable loop components for all the regions to have consistent results across the organization.

 ## Settings management for Outlook